Australian Government Architecture

 Applicability

-The policy applies to Non-Corporate Commonwealth Entities, as defined by the Public Governance, Performance and Accountability Act 2013.
-Corporate Commonwealth Entities may choose to apply the policy.
+The Digital Sourcing Panels Policy applies to non-corporate Commonwealth entities, as defined by the Public Governance, Performance and Accountability Act 2013.
+Corporate Commonwealth entities may choose to apply the policy.

 • opening a panel to new sellers